Monday, September 28, 2015

 Dennis DeBruler: The comments on the post indicate this is Earlville, and Jeff says the photo is by his uncle, Laverne Hudson.

 A comment in Facebook indicated the tower was gone by 1963.
-Note the pipe chase leaving the base of the building.
-These pipes move the switch points and the semaphores as the singleman moves levers in the tower.
+Note the pipeline chase leaving the base of the building.
+These pipes move the switch points and the semaphores as the operator moves levers in the tower.
 The comments also indicated that the CB&Q branch that went to Rock Falls used the C&NW tracks north of town for about a mile.
 This topo map shows why the CB&Q used the C&NW.
 The CB&Q used to have a north/south route that passed earlville on the east side.
-A 1951 topo map shows that the CB&Q had already abandoned the route on the east side and used the C&NW to get to its northern branch.
+A 1951 topo map shows that the CB&Q had already abandoned the route on the east side of town and used the C&NW to get to its northern branch.

 1971 Earlville Quad @ 24,000